I am an neuroscientist, an educationalist and a scholar with a proven track record in:

 In 2017 I have been elected as Vice Chair of the History of Neurology Section at the American Academy of Neurology for the 2017-2019 term and recognised as Fellow of the Higher Education Academy.

-Since 2018 I am of the eleven experts under 40 within the Health Research Section and the Section for the evaluation of health research projects presented by researchers under 40 at the Comitato Tecnico Sanitario, Italian Minister of Health.
+In 2018 I have been appointed as one of the eleven experts under 40 within the Health Research Section and the Section for the evaluation of health research projects presented by researchers under 40 at the Comitato Tecnico Sanitario, Italian Minister of Health.

 In 2019 I was awarded the Lawrence C. McHenry Award from the American Academy of Neurology and I became the youngest Chair within the same Academy for the 2019-2021 term.
 Furthermore, I was awarded the Imperial College London Julia Higgins Award for my ‘significant contribution to the support of academic women at the College’.